 Istanbul is heaven for street food lovers.
 With delicious aromas filling the lanes of the city, you’ll have a hard time choosing which Istanbul street food to try.
 The food here is simply irresistible!
 But, don’t worry as you came to the right place.
-This post gives all the detailed information on some of the most beloved and famous Turkish street food you need to eat in the most bustling city in the country.
+This post gives all the detailed information on some of the most beloved and famous Turkish street food you need to eat in the country’s most bustling city.

 Istanbul street food & snacks to nibble on while enjoying the sights

 This is by far my favorite Turkish street food to snack along wandering the streets of Istanbul.
 The scent of freshly baked, sesame-crusted bagel-like circular bread is alluring to even the most elite Istanbulites.